 - All City owned trails, water access facilities, and the municipal golf course shall be open to the public; however, strict social distancing of at least 6 ft between individuals shall be observed at all times.

-- All city owned park spaces, city-owned athletic fields, skate park, and outdoor workout areas shall remain closed.
+- All city owned park spaces, play grounds, city-owned athletic fields/courts, skate park, and outdoor workout areas shall remain closed.